Sexual Health Issues of Couples

 What's normal and healthy for one couple may not be the case for another couple.
 For example:

-both have a high sex drive.
+Joe and Nancy are both young, energetic, in good health, have no children and both have a high sex drive.
 They have sex several times a day almost every day.

-consists of oral sex once a week with lot's of non-sexual intimacy in between.
+Bill and Patty have 3 children, Bill has a disability that makes intercourse difficult to achieve.
+Patty has a medium sex drive.
+Their main sexual activity consists of oral sex once a week with lot's of non-sexual intimacy in between.

-Tom and Jackie both have a very low sex drive and would much rather share a
+Tom and Jackie both have a very low sex drive and would much rather share a hike in the woods together than a hot and steamy sex session.
+They engage in intercourse only now and then.

 All of these scenarios are normal and the couples are quite content with their situations.
 Each couple has to find what is comfortable and effective for them, however here are some general guidelines.

-Questions for Couples to Ask?
+Sexual Health Questions for Couples to Ask?

-• Is each partner satisfied and comfortable with the sexual relationship?
+- Is each partner satisfied and comfortable with the sexual relationship?

-• Is either one of the partners experiencing emotional or physical discomfort?
+- Is either one of the partners experiencing emotional or physical discomfort?

-• Are the partners experiencing conflict?
+- Are the partners experiencing conflict?

-• Is one or both of the partners experiencing guilt, anger, anxiety, resentment or shame?
+- Is one or both of the partners experiencing guilt, anger, anxiety, resentment or shame?

-• Is sex pleasurable and desirable for both partners?
+- Is sex pleasurable and desirable for both partners?

 One of the most common sexual health questions that both men and women have is about sex drive.
 There's a lot of confusion about what is normal.
-It is also one of the issues that causes some of the most frequent distress and conflict between couples.
+It is also one of the issues that cause some of the most frequent distress and conflict between couples.

 Women's Sexual Health Issues that Impact the Relationship

 Probably the most common sexual health issue that women and couples face is the loss of sexual desire.
 You know the scenario, "he wants it - but she doesn't."
-Men sometimes struggle with loss of desire as well, but not as frequent.
+Men sometimes struggle with a loss of desire as well, but not as frequent.

 The problem this presents for the couple is that the partner with the lower level of desire feels angry and/or resentful when they are pressured to engage in sexual activity and the partner with the higher level of desire feels unloved, undesirable and deprived when forced to go without.